L-Clem/BidGames/README.md

 ## Run Locally
-❗ You can't run this project without the keys needed for authentification.
+*❗ You can't run this project without the keys needed for authentification*

 Clone the project